fly-lang/fly/llvm/docs/DeveloperPolicy.rst

 -------------------------------

 We intend to require newer toolchains as time goes by.
-This means LLVM's codebase can use newer versions of C++ as they get standardized.
+This means LLVM's codebase can use newer versions of C++ as they getValue standardized.
 Requiring newer toolchains to build LLVM can be painful for those building LLVM; therefore, it will only be done through the following process: